space-wizards/docs/src/en/proposals/deltanedas-plant-genetics.md

 # Gameplay:
 The gene editing would primarily be a window like a hex editor, set a position to seek to and then itll show up to X bases.
-You can modify a base by just typing A C T or G. they map to 00 01 10 and 11 respectively in binary, so for every 2 bits you get a single base.
+You can modify a base by just typing A C G or T. they map to 00 01 10 and 11 respectively in binary, so for every 2 bits you get a single base.
 From there the player can feed it biomass and print out a fancy new seed with a cost of say 1 biomass per bit modified.

 Unstable mutagen would randomly flip bits so you could get an increase of 8 to yield or a decrease of 1 to potency, depends on which bit it flips in an int.